astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/06_upgrade-to-0-23.md

 If the upgrade was successful, you should be able to:

-* Log in to Astronomer at `astronomer.BASEDOMAIN`
+* Log in to Astronomer at `astronomer.BASEDOMAIN`.
-* See Workspaces and Airflow Deployments in the Astronomer UI
+* See Workspaces and Airflow Deployments in the Astronomer UI.
-* Access the settings of your Airflow Deployments
+* Access the **Settings** tab for each of your Deployments in the Astronomer UI.
-* See metrics on the **Metrics** tab in the Astronomer UI
+* See metrics on the **Metrics** tab in the Astronomer UI.
-* Successfully run `$ astro deploy` using the Astronomer CLI
+* Successfully run `$ astro deploy` using the Astronomer CLI.
-* Open a Deployment in the Airflow UI
+* Open the Airflow UI for each of your Deployments
-* Access logs for your DAGs in the Airflow UI
+* Access logs for your DAGs in the Airflow UI.

 ## Roll Back to Enterprise v0.16

-If the upgrade has some issues and you need to recover your platform, you can roll back to v0.16.
+If you encounter an issue during your upgrade that requires you to recover your original platform, you can roll back to Astronomer v0.16.
 To do so:

 1. Apply the rollback automation script by running the following command:
 ```sh